 - 1. Turn on the tablet and log in. - 2.
 Place the wand within approximately 1 inch of the neurostimulator, concave side of wand facing the neurostimulator.

 The neurostimulator is visible from the bottom (clear side) of the neurostimulator sterile packaging tray.

-- 3. Select the INTERROGATE button on the tablet's start screen. - 4.
-Review Measured Battery Voltage on the Neurostim Info screen.
+4. Review Measured Battery Voltage on the Neurostim Info screen.